GSA-TTS/FAC/.github/ISSUE_TEMPLATE/story-issue-template-.md

 - [ ] Has clearly stated/testable acceptance criteria
 - [ ] Meets the design Definition of Ready [citation needed]
+- [ ] A design shepherd has been identified

 ## Design In Progress